Simplifying the way you view and pay your student account e-Bill

 Failure to make successful payments on the plan may warrant cancellation of courses.
 Continued delinquency could result in your account being referred to a collection agency.
 Students will not be eligible for pre-registration for subsequent terms if their payment plan is not up-to-date.
 A $25 return fee is charged for each returned ACH payment for insufficient funds.

-Payment Plan Schedule Fall 2015
+Payment Plan Schedule Summer 2016

-Payment Plan Schedule Spring 2016
+Payment Plan Schedule Fall 2016